butschster/LaravelMetaTags/README.md

 }
 ```

+#### Setting Global Packages

-Or you can set packages, that can be included on every pages in `config/meta_tags.php`
+For packages that should be included on every page, you can define them in the `config/meta_tags.php`:

 ```php
 ...
 'packages' => [